top of page

 A microscopic image of the zooplankton Daphnia

-Phytoplankton communities create cascading positive effects throughout aquatic ecosystems.
-Phytoplankton diversity directly influences zooplankton communities, which serve as the crucial intermediary between algae and fish populations [17].
+Phytoplankton communities create positive effects throughout aquatic ecosystems.
+Their diversity directly influences zooplankton communities.
+Zooplankton serve as the crucial intermediary between algae and fish populations [17].

-Diatoms support rotifer development while green algae and certain cyanobacteria foster microcrustacean populations like Copepoda and Cladocera [17].
-This relationship maintains efficient energy transfer from phytoplankton to zooplankton, supporting productivity at higher trophic levels [18] and ultimately sustaining recreational fishing opportunities and overall ecosystem health.
+Diatoms support rotifer development while green algae and certain cyanobacteria foster the populations of microcrustaceans like Copepoda and Cladocera [17].
+This relationship maintains efficient energy transfer from phytoplankton to zooplankton.
+It supports productivity at higher trophic levels [18] and sustains recreational fishing opportunities and overall ecosystem health.

 Community and Agricultural Benefits of Phytoplankton-Based Lake Management

-Phytoplankton-based lake management delivers practical benefits that extend far beyond water quality improvements.
-Communities gain access to cleaner recreational waters while farmers receive improved irrigation sources that support crop production since phytoplankton is a biostimulant to soils.
+Phytoplankton-based lake management delivers practical benefits that extend beyond water quality improvements.
+Communities gain access to cleaner recreational waters.
+Farmers receive improved irrigation sources that support crop production since phytoplankton act as a biostimulant to soils.

 A person in an orange vest and hard hat kneels by a muddy pond, collecting a water sample in a clear container.
 Vegetation surrounds them.